framps/raspiBackupDoc/en/src/restore-options.md

 **Note:** Only use this option if both an SD card and an external external root file system is used on one device.
 Otherwise the `-d` option is sufficient.
-This option is only useful for older Raspberries that do not yet support USB boot.
+This option is only useful for older Raspberries that do not support USB boot.

 **Attention:** The partition will be **reformatted**.
 Therefore, make sure that it is the correct partition and that the partition is large enough to accommodate the partition of the backup!

-**Note:** This option is only available if the normal backup mode has been used. was used.
-In partition-oriented mode (option `-P`) no external root partition can be root partition can be backed up.
+**Note:** This option is only available if the normal backup mode has been used.
+In partition-oriented mode (option `-P`) no external root partition can be backed up.

 <a name="parm_resizeRootFS"></a>
 ### --resizeRootFS: Customize root file system